darelovesdata/ecommerce-market-analytics/docs/BUSINESS_IMPLEMENTATION.md

 - Track which dashboard pages drive decisions
 - Monitor feature adoption (filters, segments, exports)
 - Gather quarterly feedback on missing capabilities
-- Prioritize enhancements based on ROI potential for customer
+- Prioritise enhancements based on ROI potential for the customer

 **Customer Advisory Board:**

-- Quarterly calls with 5-6 strategic clients
+- Quarterly calls with 5–6 strategic clients
 - Share product roadmap and gather feedback
 - Deep dive on emerging opportunities or challenges
-- Facilitate peer learning (what other customers are optimizing)
+- Facilitate peer learning (what other customers are optimising)

 ## Resource Requirements